 One big factor to consider is the current age of technology.
 Many with a bad experience tend to relay their dissatisfaction online, the best way to gauge this is by checking online reviews.
 Have a glance over the latest reviews for the business and see if there are any correlating reviews with bad experiences.

-And so, you should.
+As you should.
 Yes, having a property overlooked by management is convenient, but if a repair needs to be made, or your tenant has a change in circumstances, that doesn’t mean the landlord shouldn’t be informed.

 Have an open and honest conversation surrounding this topic with an agent of your choice and make it clear that a clear line of communication is to be kept at all times regarding any changes or updates regarding the property or its tenancy.
 If you can get this agreement in writing it’d support your request, and also make the agent bound to agree to it.